The 2023 Writers Strike Explained: How We Got Here — and What to Expect

 Compared to 2007, what’s different for the studios facing a writers’ strike?

-It’s possible that they may feel less pressure, initially: Sixteen years ago, streaming was in its infancy and viewing options were much more limited.
-The constant feed of on-demand content means no one faces the same kind of rerun exhaustion
+It’s possible that they may feel less pressure, initially: 16 years ago, streaming was in its infancy and viewing options were much more limited.
+The constant feed of on-demand content means no one faces the same kind of rerun exhaustion.

-That said, there’s still the problem of no TV shows and movies drive, which drive subscribers and retention.
+That said, there’s still the problem of no TV shows and movies, which drive subscribers and retention.
 All streamers are reckoning with revenue and the reality that making money with these resource-intensive platforms is more challenging than it initially appeared.

 Much of the broadcast or cable content people watch the next day on streamers like Hulu, Peacock, or Paramount+ would be affected by any delays to the broadcast season, and that also could impact on a streamer’s subscriber growth and bottom line.
 Many streamers though, most notably Netflix, will be able to weather the storm for longer with slates planned out months in advance.